cloud-gov/uaa-credentials-broker/README.md

 * Retrieve credentials from dashboard link.

-* To delete the acount, delete the service instance:
+* To delete the account, delete the service instance:

     ```bash
     $ cf delete-service my-service-account